Baby bottle mouth is the decay of a baby’s front teeth. Baby bottle mouth usually affects the top row, but bottom teeth can be impacted as well.

 All day long

-With a few precautions, there’s no reason for baby bottle mouth to be any part of your or Baby’s lives, so as those new teeth come in, try not to worry too much, and just enjoy his brand-new smile.
+With a few precautions, there’s no reason for baby bottle mouth to be any part of your or Baby’s lives, so as those new teeth come in, try not to worry too much, and just enjoy their brand-new smile.